ultimate271/notes/book/Dragon/The Dragon and the King.md

 come back, and we will have to obey the rule of this Dragon for eternity!
 Our king is not coming back!"

+## The leader of the people makes a speech for freedom
 And so the clamour of the people continued, and after many years, the one that originally came up, the one that summoned the dragon, the spearhead of their orriginal rebellion, made a speech to his people.